Chaminade College Preparatory School (Missouri): Facilities

 Chaminade Hall is the main administrative and classroom building.
 It houses offices for the president, principal, and assistant principals, as well as the admissions office, the advancement office, and the business office.
 Most high school classrooms are in Chaminade Hall as well, spread over four floors and the basement.

 The original gymnasium is Juergens Hall.
-It houses the middle school gym, football offices, trainor's room, one of Chaminade's exercise rooms, and middle school locker rooms.
+It houses the middle school gym, football offices, trainer's room, one of Chaminade's exercise rooms, and middle school locker rooms.

-Canning Hall is the student dormitory and can house up to 65 students.
-Residence hall prefects also live in Canning Hall.
+Marianist Hall is the student dormitory and can house up to 86 students.
+Residence hall prefects also live in Marianist Hall.

 Frische Hall is a former residence for religious members of the Society of Mary.
 Chaminade converted the building for use as faculty offices, the campus ministry center, faculty lounge, the activity club rooms, and Chaminade's student center.
 There is also a courtyard (originally a cloister garden) where the Bar-B-Que team's smoker sits.

 The Immaculate Conception Chapel is the religious center of the campus.
 While the chapel is too small for the entire school to have mass together in it, it is still used for smaller masses and reconciliation services.
 The sacristy is inside Frische Hall.

 The Athletictron is the athletic center for the school.
 It houses a basketball/volleyball court, a commons area, a concessions stand, locker rooms for men, women and faculty, and a swimming pool.
 The pool is not only used by Chaminade students but by other swim and dive teams in the area, such as St. Joseph's Academy and De Smet Jesuit.
 Other athletic facilities on campus include eight tennis courts, a football stadium and track, a baseball diamond, a soccer stadium, and two multi-purpose practice fields, one of which has an all-weather turf field.
 The West Wing or New Wing has a cafeteria, an Atrium, a library and media center, 16 middle school classrooms, and weight lifting facilities.

 The Skip Viragh Center for the Arts, a performing and fine arts facility, opened in August 2011.
 This building houses a 1000-seat auditorium, four art classrooms, three music rehearsal rooms, several individual practice rooms, a smaller black box theatre, and an art gallery.
 This building was endowed by the family of Skip Viragh, a Chaminade alumnus who graduated in 1959.